 We assess the likelihood that our deferred tax assets will be recovered from future taxable income.
 To the extent we believe that recovery is not likely, we establish a valuation allowance.
 To the extent we establish a valuation allowance, we include an expense within the income tax provision in the consolidated statement of operations.
-Our valuation allowance of \$9.6 million at December 31, 2010 is primarily associated with deferred tax assets for certain state income tax credits and net operating loss carryforwards that we have determined are not more-likely-than-not to be realized.
+Our valuation allowance of \$10.1 million at December 31, 2011 is primarily associated with deferred tax assets for certain state income tax credits, net operating loss carryforwards and capital loss carryforwards that we have determined are not more-likely-than-not to be realized.
 The ability to utilize our net deferred tax asset is dependent on our ability to generate future taxable income.
 Based on current estimates of revenue and expenses, we expect future taxable income will be sufficient to realize the remaining deferred tax assets.
 Even if actual results are significantly below our current estimates, the recovery still remains likely and, except for the state tax credits and net operating loss carryforwards discussed above, no valuation allowance would be necessary.